ipsvn/cs2-Rocketjump/README.md

 # Rocketjump
 A gamemode from TF2 recreated into CS where you use a Nova like a rocket launcher.

-only works on linux atm because it has a hardcoded function sig for touch :}

 ![gif showing the gameplay, ultra fast unlocked speed!!!](https://raw.githubusercontent.com/ipsvn/junk/refs/heads/master/rj.gif)

 ## Credits